tjardoo/phpframework/README.md

 ## Introduction

-This framework is build by the author go get a better understanding of the PHP fundamentals.
+This framework is build by the author to get a better understanding of the PHP fundamentals.

 The 'features' are selected by interest of the author.
 The author tried to add each 'feature' as a seperate commit.